 If your prospects are trying to avoid assigning specific deadlines, then politely push them for a reason why.

-Later that day or the following morning, send an email (to everyone who was in the meeting) that recaps what was discussed in the meeting, how your solution addresses their business problem and what the next steps and the responsibilities are.
+Later that day or the following morning, send an email (to everyone who was in the meeting) that recaps what was discussed in the meeting, how your solution addresses their business problem, and what the next steps and responsibilities are.
 Finish the email by setting a date and time for your next call or in-person meeting.